Documentation

 Actions

-You can specific one or more Actions which you want to be invoked against each Escalation Event.
-Configure the required Actions by clicking on the icons to expose the configuration options for each action type.
+You can specify one or more actions that you want to be invoked against each escalation event.
+Configure the required actions by clicking on the icons to expose the configuration options for each action type.

-This will send a Hornbill notification to the following (If this has been specified).
+• Send Notification.
+This will send a Hornbill notification to the following (if this has been specified):

 • Owner

-This will send an email to the following(if this has been specified).
+• Send Reminder.
+This will send an email to the following(if this has been specified):

 • Owner

-This option will reassign the request to a specified team, and or individual analyst.
+• Assign.
+This option will reassign the request to a specified team and/or individual analyst.

+• Add to Board.
 If you have boards configured, this option will add the request to a specified board, with the option to specify a particular list within the chosen board.
-If no list is specified, then the request will be added to the first (left-most) list on the Board.
-Typically this can be used to create a Breach Board, with lists representing the time left before the Service Level Target will be missed.
-More information on Boards can be found on the My boards wiki page.
+If no list is specified, then the request will be added to the first (left-most) list on the board.
+Typically, this can be used to create a breach board, with lists representing the time left before the service level target will be missed.

 In This Document